MarekChr/MarekChr/README.md

 # Hi there 👋

-- 🔭 I’m currently working on **my proprietay software for managing registration data in parishes**
+- 🔭 I’m currently working on **my proprietary software for managing registration data in parishes**
 - 🤔 I’m currently learning **Linux security, Docker, Spring, code quality, management of software-development processes**
 - 👯 I’m looking to collaborate on **meaningful, non-bloatware software for people without main focus on profit, but on quality and user needs**